ppone/docs/subscription-billing.md

 `Addons`, `Discounts`, `Taxes` let you add specific line items, taxes, and discounts to your subscription.

-**Example**: Suppose you have business called `ACME Landscaping Services` and you suppose you setup have a monthly landscaping plan that costs $200 a month.
+**Example**: Suppose you have business called `ACME Landscaping Services` and you suppose you setup a monthly landscaping plan that costs $200 a month.
 Some of your clients might want additional services such has hedge trimming.
 So you would add create a 'hedge trimming' add-on for those clients that want that and want to subscribe.

 **Quantity**